nih-fmrif/MLT_Body_Part_Segmentation/README.md

-# DNN-based Human Body Part Segmentation Tool for Images of Natural Scenes Written
+# DNN-based Human Body Part Segmentation Tool for Images of Natural Scenes

 For details, please refer to the accompanying arxiv docuemt ().